gravitational/teleport/docs/4.1/admin-guide.md

 * Teleport clients [`tsh`](cli-docs.md#tsh) for users and [`tctl`](cli-docs.md#tctl) for admins may not be compatible

 As an extra precaution you might want to backup your application prior to upgrading.
-We provide more instructions in [Backing up Dynamic Configuration](#backing-up-dynamic-configuration).
+We provide more instructions in [Backup before updading](#backup-before-upgrading).

 !!! warning "Upgrading to Teleport 4.0+":
     Teleport 4.0+ switched to GRPC and HTTP/2 as an API protocol.
 The HTTP/2 spec bans two previously recommended ciphers. `tls-rsa-with-aes-128-gcm-sha256` & `tls-rsa-with-aes-256-gcm-sha384`, make sure these are removed from `teleport.yaml`
     [Visit our community for more details](https://community.gravitational.com/t/drop-ciphersuites-blacklisted-by-http-2-spec/446)

+### Backup Before Upgrading

+As an extra precaution you might want to backup your application prior to upgrading.
+We've more instructions in Backing up and Bootstraping Teleport.

 ### Upgrade Sequence